forem/forem/docs/installation/imgproxy.md

 1. That's it :)

-You should verify it's working by starting the Forem app locally and see that each image is loaded properly, or run the following command while the forem app is running:
+You should verify it's working by starting the Forem app locally and see that each image is loaded properly, or run the following command while the Forem app is running:

 ```